mattledevs/ai-case-study/README.md

 # The Allen Institute for Brain Science Uses Generative AI Tools to Unlock the Mysteries of the Human Brain

 ## Overview and Origin

 [The Allen Institute](https://alleninstitute.org/) for Brain Science was founded in 2003 by Paul G. Allen and four employees with the goal of trying to understand the inner workings of the human brain along with the human immune system by mapping an entire mammalian brain.

 Paul G. Allen, being a philanthropist himself, launched the company with $100 million of his own resources and continued to gain support from the government like the National Science Foundation (NSF), National Institutes of Health (NIH) and other private donors through open calls and invitation.

 ## Business Activities

 The Allen Institute for Brain Science's hallmark project is the [Brain Knowldge Platform](https://portal.brain-map.org/atlases-and-data/bkp) (BKP), which is aimed to be the largest open-source database of brain cell data in the world.
 By leveraging the technology of Amazon Wed Services (AWS), the BKP will host the [Allen Brain Cell](https://portal.brain-map.org/atlases-and-data/bkp/abc-atlas) (ABC) Atlas which will be the first largest data set if its kind to standardize the massive datasets of structure and function of mammalian brains.

 Seen below is the a visualization of multimodal single cell data across the mammalian brain with the hopes to explore and analyze multiple whole-brain datasets simultaneously.

 <img src="./img/abc-atlas-icon.webp" alt="ABSAtlasIcon" width="35%"/>

-One of the biggest challenges of current research in neruoscience is the overwhelming complexity of the brain and vast amounts of data that isn't centralized or organzied in meaningful way.
+One of the biggest challenges of current research in neuroscience is the overwhelming complexity of the brain and vast amounts of data that isn't centralized or organized in meaningful way.

-The goal of the BKP and ABC Atlas is create a comprhensive knowdledge base to better diagnose and treat mental and neurological disorders and diseases such as Alzheimer's and Parkinson's disease which affects millions of people worldwide.
+The goal of the BKP and ABC Atlas is to create a comprehensive knowledge base to better diagnose and treat mental and neurological disorders and diseases such as Alzheimer's and Parkinson's disease which affects millions of people worldwide.
 These are two of the most common neurodegenerative diseases that could accelerate our understanding and treatments along with many other brain disorders.

 Unlike other projects the BKP and ABC Atlas proposes invaluable and accelerated multimodal characterization of brain cell types in the the following disciplines of study:

 * [Anatomy](https://portal.brain-map.org/anatomy)